nevenailievaa/ProgrammingBasicsWithCSharp-January2025/README.md

 # ProgrammingBasicsWithCSharp-January2025
-Problem Solutions for the "Programming Basics with CSharp - September 2024" Course
+Problem Solutions for the "Programming Basics with CSharp - January 2025" Course